Huberdeau scores in OT, lifts Panthers past Hurricanes 4-3

 The game was the first meeting of the season between the Panthers and Hurricanes because last month’s two-game set, which was to include Carolina’s home opener, was postponed due to the Hurricanes’ coronavirus issues.

-This was considered a make-up game for one of those contests.
+The game was considered a make-up for one of those contests.

 Carolina’s 35 wins against the Panthers at PNC Arena are its most against any opponent in the building.
 The Hurricanes entered the game 9-2-1 in the series since 2016-17.